-Regardless of whether you are at work or at home the signs of a bad relationship are similar.
-If your relationship is in trouble one or more of these factors may be at play ... so use the tips and other articles in this section of the site to improve the relationship .... (if that is what you want of course!)
+Regardless of whether you are at work or home the signs of a bad relationship are similar.
+If your relationship is in trouble one or more of the factors listed below may be at play.
+So use the tips and other articles in this section of the site to improve the relationship .... (if that is what you want of course!)

 Without quality time no relationship survives.
-Regardless of whether it's your life partner or someone who is reporting to you in a workplace relationship, create the space that enables the two of you to spend exclusive time together, so the relationship is well-nourished.
+Regardless of whether it's your life partner or someone who is reporting to you in a workplace relationship, create the space that enables the two of you to spend exclusive time together, so your connection is well-nourished.
 One-to-one time strengthens your ability to trust each other.

-Do you have a colleague at work or a best friend who knows you inside out - knows your fears, your hopes, your dreams?
-Through one-to-one time people get to know that you care for them and are willing to help/support them to succeed.
+Do you have a colleague at work or a best friend who knows you inside out?
+Knows your fears, your hopes, your dreams?
+Through one-to-one time people get to see that you care for them and are willing to help/support them to succeed.

-If you aren't taking time just to talk and share you are on the slippery slope to losing touch with what is important to each other and over time each of you may begin to feel that you just aren't on the same page.
+If you aren't taking time to connect with the people who are important to you, you are on the slippery slope to losing touch with what each of you wants, and needs, from this relationship.
+Over time each of you may begin to feel that you aren't on the same page.

 As discussed on the Trust page - people will be more likely to support you if they believe you care about them and their life.

 People become defensive whenever they (their beliefs, feelings or character) are under threat.
-And if things have been heading south in the relationship for a while you can guarantee that defensiveness is a major issue.
+And, if things have been heading south in the relationship for a while, you can guarantee that defensiveness is a significant issue.

-The communicating without defensiveness article gives your more strategies on how to communicate less defensively.
+The communicating without defensiveness article gives you more strategies on how to communicate less defensively.

-This is one of the signs of a bad relationship, that can be easily overlooked.
+Buried resentments is one of the signs of a bad relationship that can be easily overlooked.
 If something is bothering you let the other person know, quickly but calmly.
-The longer things are left to fester, the more likely you will be to damage the relationship.
+You will damage the relationship the longer you leave things to fester.

-Unfortunately most people aren't taught how to let others know about their feelings or reactions to a situation, in a way that builds a relationship - not tear it down.
-In fact, most people are good at blaming others and justifying their own performance, but not so good at focusing on finding ways to solve problems that inevitably arise in every relationship.
+Unfortunately, most people aren't taught how to let others know about their feelings or reactions to a situation, in a way that builds a relationship - not tear it down.
+Most people are good at blaming others while justifying their own performance.
+But not so good at focusing on finding ways to solve problems that inevitably arise in every relationship.

 Celebrate Your Differences.
-Differences can make for a well-rounded relationship - but of course those very differences can be frustrating.
+Differences can make for a balanced relationship.
+But of course, those very differences can be frustrating.

-For example ... you like to make decisions spontaneously, they like to plan ahead and make sure they have all the Ts crossed and Is dotted.
-Their strengths, may well be your weakness and vice versa.
-With self-awareness and maturity you discover ways to appreciate and use their idiosyncrasies and different styles for the greater good of you both.
+For example, you like to make decisions spontaneously.
+Your work colleague likes to plan ahead and make sure they have all the T's crossed and I's dotted.
+Their strengths may well be your weakness and vice versa.
+With self-awareness and maturity, you discover ways to appreciate and use their idiosyncrasies and different styles for the greater good of you both.

-In the Communicating With Power training you can discover the four major styles of people and how to best work, and live, with people who think and behave differently from you.
+In the Insights to Success training, you can discover the four major styles of people and how to best work, and live, with people who think and behave differently from you.

 For some reason, it seems to be human nature to focus on the things that people get wrong, rather than the things they do right.
 Unfortunately when you are in the mode of fault-finding that is what you will see more and more of, and miss the things people do well!

-Unfortunately focusing on faults, one of the signs of a bad relationship, can be hard for you to monitor and realize you have been doing it ... until it is too late!
+Unfortunately, focusing on faults, can be hard for you to monitor and realize you have been doing it ... until it is too late!
 The person on the other end of your fault-finding, picks up on your vibe about them, pretty darn quick and responds accordingly!

 Your vibe about someone can help or hinder another person's performance and reaction to you.
-In the One-on-One Meeting Training, I share with you the research about and the impact of 'pygmalion leadership'.
-If you are a pygmalion leader you are likely shooting yourself in the foot in terms of getting the best performance from others.
+In the One-on-One Meeting Training, I share with you the research about, and the impact of, 'pygmalion leadership'.
+If you are a negative pygmalion leader, you are likely shooting yourself in the foot in terms of getting the best performance from others.

 If You Break An Agreement, Face it Directly.
 Let the person know that you are sorry for not meeting your commitment (no matter how small).
-Then make a commitment, to yourself, that you will hold yourself responsible for only making promises that you can keep, or if something of a different priority does happen, that you let the other person know fast, to ensure that they trust your integrity, and the importance you place on your commitments to them as partner in the relationship.
+Then commit to yourself, that you will hold yourself responsible for only making promises that you can keep.
+And, if something of a different priority does pop up make sure you let the other person know fast.
+That way you'll ensure that they trust your integrity, and the importance you place on your commitments to them as a partner in the relationship.